 And that’s precisely why we have our “notes to self.”

-(Note: For the sake of not being tediously redundant, I only wrote “Note to Self” as a precursor on the first note below.
-But you can use this precursor on all your notes if you like—some of our course students have told us they find the precursor to be a helpful visual hook, especially when they have their notes spaced out in different physical or digital locations.)
+(Note: For the sake of not being tediously redundant, I only wrote “NOTE TO SELF” as a precursor on the first note below.
+But you can use this precursor on all your notes if you like — some of our course students and live event attendees have told us they find the precursor to be a helpful visual hook, especially when they have their notes spaced out in different physical or digital locations.)

 Written “notes to self” like the ones above are powerful, but they merely scratch the surface of possibilities for beneficial visual reminders.
 For instance, I have my laptop’s desktop background set to a photo of my family, both because I love looking at them and because, when work gets really tough, these photos remind me of the people I am ultimately working for.
 It’s so simple, but it helps.

 I also know dozens of other people who successfully use similar visual reminders on a daily basis.
 A student of ours who has paid off nearly $100K of debt in the past five years has a copy of his credit card balance taped to his computer monitor at home; it serves as a constant reminder of the debt he still wants to pay off.
 Another student keeps a photo of herself when she was 90 pounds heavier on her refrigerator as a reminder of the person she never wants to be again.

 Think of moments when you are most likely to give in to impulses that keep you stuck and take you farther away from your ultimate goals.
 Then use written “notes to self” and visual reminders of your goals to interrupt those negative impulses and keep yourself on track.

 If you’re feeling up to it, we would love to hear from YOU.